simonhw/gardening-services/README.md

     - I can receive feedback confirming that I have been added to the mailing list.

 - **Create Facebook Page**: As a **Developer** I can **create a mock-up Facebook business page** so that I can **demonstrate how social media marketing would be implemented for the business**.
-    - I can create a mock-up of a Facebook business page for The Garden Path
+    - I can create a mock-up of a Facebook business page for The Garden Path.
-    - I can add relevant images
+    - I can add relevant images.
-    - I can add posts
+    - I can add posts.

 - **Search Engine Optimisation**: As a **Developer** I can **implement various SEO features** so that I can **improve the website's performance for search engine indexing**.
     - I can conduct research on and implement keywords.
     - I can create a robots.txt file.
     - I can create a sitemap.xml file.
     - I can employ descriptive meta tags.
-    - I can add appropriate `rel` attributes on external links.
+    - I can add `rel` attributes on appropriate external links.
     - I can add links to reputable websites related to my business.

 </details>